lukaku999/HyperdevTypeScript-Task-4-/src/review.md

 - The code from line 13 to 15 is redundant.
 I would suggest removing the if statement and just calculating the shift % 26 directly on line 33, instead of line 13.
 Plus, with the modulus, the if statement would not be needed from line 26 to 34.

 - First and foremost, there is no issue with you using a while loop, but a nice alternative that can produce cleaner code is using the reducer helper.
-If you refer to the index.ts in the src folder, the decoding is done with 10 lines (from line 10 to 20) as opposed to +20 line in your code.
+If you refer to the index.ts in the src folder, the decoding is done with 10 lines (from line 10 to 20) as opposed to +20 lines in your code.
 Array helpers can really clean your code.
 If you want to learn more about them go to: https://medium.com/swlh/array-helper-methods-in-es6-28fc5e5a5dc9.